testdouble/testdouble.js/docs/5-stubbing-results.md

 ```

-#### Objects
+##### Objects

 You can also use `contains` to specify only part of an object.
 This is especially
-useful when a large object is being passed around, but only part of it matters to
+useul when a large object is being passed around, but only part of it matters to
 the interaction being tested.

 ``` javascript